 This rare material is about to come to life in a book by Eigeland to appear this fall: "THE MARSH ARABS OF IRAQ.
-Where all the Lands were Sea"
+When all the Lands were Sea"

-Click here to express your interest in buying this book when it becomes available.
+Click here to express your interest in buying this book which is now available.

 This site shows a small selection of photographs and features by Tor Eigeland - a writer and a photographer.